bem/bem-sdk/packages/decl/README.md

 # decl

-Tool to work with [declarations in BEM](https://en.bem.info/methodology/declarations/).
+The tool to work with [declarations](https://en.bem.info/methodology/declarations/) in BEM.

 [![NPM Status][npm-img]][npm]